Northeastern-Development/campusalerts/plugins/wp-cerber/readme.txt

 * New: To improve compatibility with some plugins the email notification function has been updated and now uses the comma-separated list of email addresses instead of an array.
 * Bug fixed: An IP address from a range might not be allowed to log in if you have overlapping IP ranges in the both IP Access List.
 * Bug fixed: A reason of blocking an IP address is not shown in notification emails if Always block entire subnet Class C of intruders IP is selected in the settings.

-= 4.8 =
-* New: You can enable/disable applying limit login rules to IP addresses in the White IP Access List.
-* New: Block malicious IP addresses after a specified number of failed attempts to solve visible or invisible reCAPTCHA.
-* New: Track password reset requests with username entered.

-= 4.7.7 =
-* New: invisible reCAPTCHA (classic, visible also available).
-* New: reCAPTCHA for comment forms.
-Works well as anti-spam tool.
-* Fixed bug: "Add network to the Black List" and "Add IP to the Black List" buttons on the Activity tab doesn't work in the Safari web browser.

-= 4.5 =
-* New: Instant mobile and browser notifications with Pushbullet.
-* New: Ability to choose a 404 page template.
-* New: Events on the Activity tab are displaying with user roles and avatars.
-* Update: PHP function file_get_contents() has been replaced with cURL to improve compatibilty with restrictive hostings.
-* Fixed bug: Password reset link that is generated by the WooCommerce reset password form can be corrupted if reCAPTCHA is enabled for the form.
-* Fixed bug: The plugin doesn’t block IPv6 addresses from the Black IP Access List (versions affected: 4.0 – 4.3).

 == Other Notes ==